d0tTino/finance-engine/docs/ai-extension.md

 - `POST /api/v1/plaid-hook` – Receives webhooks from Plaid and stores transaction groups after verifying the request signature.
 - `GET /api/v1/goals/{goal}/projection` – Generates a Monte Carlo projection for a goal using parameters like `initial`, `mean`, `stdev`, and `years`.
 - `POST /api/v1/signals` – Accepts trading signals and forwards them to the configured broker.
-- `POST /api/v1/simulations/debt` – Evaluates debt payoff strategies using avalanche and snowball heuristics.
+- `POST /api/v1/simulations/debt` – Evaluates debt payoff strategies using avalanche, snowball, balanced, and machine-learning heuristics.

 ## Modules